SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 ## Characteristics of C++

-C++ is an hybrid language, so it contains not only object-oriented language but also the functionality of the C programming language, so traditional procedural programming.
+C++ is a hybrid language, so it contains not only object-oriented language but also the functionality of the C programming language, so traditional procedural programming.
 This means that you have all the features that are available in C, like:
 - universally usable modular programs